OpenEnergyPlatform/oeplatform/README.md

 * openstreetmap
 * reference

+### Deploy locally

-Finally, you can run your local copy of this platform:
+You can run your local copy of this platform with:

     python manage.py runserver